-l Include developmental, functional, academic, and non-academic goals (if needed).
-These goals are based on the needs defined in the narrative of the IEP/IFSP.
-[Limit the number of goals (maximum of five is recommended) because too many can be overwhelming for children, parents, and teachers.
-[Use strengths-based language and emphasize the positive, i.e., talk about what the child should do - "use a soft touch" - as opposed to what they should not do - "stop hitting."
-[Write functional, observable, and measurable goals in plain language (i.e., jargon-free) that focus on age appropriate activities that are generalizable across environments, people, and situations.
-[If an augmentative communication device or assistive technology is provided indicate that the equipment will be available for home use and that training should be provided for parents.
-[Request that all service providers be present at the IEP meeting.
-The attendance of a general education teacher is mandated by IDEA (if inclusion services are provided).
-[Include all services on the IEP (e.g., speech therapy 30 minutes per week).
-[Ask for a draft of the reports prior to the meeting.
-[Double-check for inconsistencies within the report.
-[Make sure to document who is responsible for both implementing the interventions, as well as who will be responsible for monitoring the progress.
-[Provide procedural safeguards, as required, to the parents at the time of the staffing.
+Include developmental, functional, academic, and non-academic goals (if needed).
+Goals are based on the needs defined in the IEP/IFSP narrative.
+Limit the number of goals (maximum of five is recommended) because too many can be overwhelming for children, parents, and teachers.
+Use strengths-based language and emphasize the positive, i.e., talk about what the child should do - "use a soft touch" - as opposed to what they should not do - "stop hitting."
+Write functional, observable, and measurable goals in plain language (i.e., jargon-free) that focus on age appropriate activities that are generalizable across environments, people, and situations.
+If an augmentative communication device or assistive technology is provided, indicate that the equipment will be available for home use and that training should be provided for parents.
+Request all service providers to be present at the IEP meeting.
+A general education teacher is mandated by IDEA (if inclusion services are provided).
+Include all services on the IEP (e.g., speech therapy 30 minutes per week).
+Ask for a draft of the reports prior to the meeting.
+Double-check for inconsistencies within the report.
+Make sure to document who is responsible for implementing the interventions and monitoring the progress.
+Provide procedural safeguards, as required, to the parents at the time of the staffing.